 Accelerated B.S./M.S. in Business Administration with Supply Chain Management

 The Department of Business Analytics and Technology Management offers an accelerated program that allows you to attain both a bachelor’s degree in Business Administration and a master’s degree in Supply Chain Management in less time than it would take to pursue each degree separately.
-The accelerated B.S./M.S. in Business Administration - Supply Chain Management enables students in the Business Administration (BUAD) and Business Systems and Processes (BSAP) majors to substitute nine (9) units in the M.S.
+The accelerated B.S./M.S. in Business Administration - Supply Chain Management enables students in the Business Administration (BUAD) and Business Systems and Processes (BSAP) majors, as well as Business Administration (BUAD) minors, to substitute nine (9) units in the M.S.
 Supply Chain Management program for undergraduate classes in the Business Administration major.
-Undergraduate BUAD and BSAP majors who have successfully completed 60 units and have a GPA of 3.00 or above may apply for admission to the B.S. to M.S.
+Undergraduate BUAD majors, BSAP majors, and BUAD minors who have successfully completed 60 units and have a GPA of 3.00 or above may apply for admission to the B.S. to M.S.
 Program.
 Students accepted into the program begin graduate level coursework during their senior year.
+This is a structured accelerated program for BUAD majors with the Project Management and Business Analysis concentration and an individualized program for all other majors, concentrations, and minors.

 Admitted Business Administration (BUAD) majors in the Project Management & Business Analysis (PMBA) concentration are eligible to apply for the structured accelerated Bachelor’s-Master's Supply Chain Management Program.
-BUAD majors in other concentrations as well as Business Systems and Processes (BSAP) majors may apply for an individualized accelerated Bachelor's-Master's Supply Chain Management Program.
+BUAD majors in other concentrations, Business Systems and Processes (BSAP) majors, and BUAD minors may apply for an individualized accelerated Bachelor's-Master's Supply Chain Management Program.
 The accelerated programs allow students to complete their undergraduate and graduate degrees in a shorter time frame.

-- Students must be admitted undergraduates in the Business Administration major and/or the Business Systems and Processes major.
+- Students must be admitted undergraduates in the Business Administration major, the Business Systems and Processes major, and/or the Business Administration minor.

-- Students may apply for the accelerated program during the first term of their junior year (60 units completed).
+- Students may apply for the accelerated program starting the first term of their junior year (60 units completed).

 - During the senior year, the student must also complete an online graduate application with the University Admissions Office.
 Admission to the graduate program is based on meeting the overall undergraduate GPA requirement of 3.0 and earning a “B” or better in each graduate course taken as part of the accelerated program.